-Robeco Asia-Pacific Equities is an actively managed fund that invests in stocks in developed and emerging Asian-Pacific countries.
-The selection of these stocks is based on fundamental analysis as described in the Investment policy strategy paragraph in Appendix I of this Prospectus.
-The strategy integrates sustainability indicators on a continuous basis as part of the stock selection process.
-Amongst others, the Sub-fund applies norms-based and activity-based exclusions, Robeco's good governance policy, Robeco's SDG framework and considers Principal Adverse Impacts in the investment process.
+Robeco Euro SDG Credits is an actively managed fund and provides a diversified exposure to the Euro investment grade credit market.
+The selection of these bonds is based on fundamental analysis as described in the Investment policy strategy paragraph in Appendix I of this Prospectus.
+The strategy integrates sustainability indicators on a continuous basis as part of the bond selection process.
+Amongst others, the Sub-fund applies norms-based, activity-based and regional exclusions, Robeco's good governance policy, Robeco's SDG framework and considers Principal Adverse Impacts in the investment process.
 More product-specific information can be found on our website and the links provided in the final question of this disclosure.